Parents FAQ

 How do I purchase a uniform and what will my child need?

-The annual National Registration fee is $270 per youth.
+The annual National Registration fee will be going up to $295 per youth as of June 1, 2026.
 Local Groups may also charge an additional registration fee.
 Throughout the year, additional costs may vary by Group related to uniforms, camping, special events or activities.
-To learn more about your Group’s additional costs or subsidies, please contact your Group Commissioner or the Help Centre.
+To learn more about your Group’s additional costs or subsidies, please contact your Group Commissioner.
 The value of Scouting is much greater than the fee.
 Youth who are registered in Scouting gain valuable skills through fun and engaging non-formal programming that prepares them for success in the future.

 Is there financial aid for families of limited means to assist with the costs of joining Scouts?

 Financial aid is available for families of limited means.
-Local councils can assist or you can apply for the Scouts Canada Foundation’s No One Left Behind program.
+Local councils can assist or you can apply for the Scouts Canada No One Left Behind Program.

 What will my child gain from Scouts Canada programming?